Sleep Hygiene Routine for Your Mind: 6 Benefits You Can’t Ignore

 Sometimes, I notice that I experience fatigue when I skimp on sleep.

-However, when I slept well, I felt more energy to live out the following day.
+However, when you sleep well, you might feel more energy to live out the following day.

-When facing challenges in the mental health realm, especially when battling depression, sleepless nights are often unwelcome companions.
+When facing challenges in the mental health realm, sleepless nights are often unwelcome companions.

-Sure, it wasn’t an instant remedy, but getting quality sleep became a critical element in my healing process.
+Sure, sleep isn’t an instant remedy, but getting quality sleep became a critical element in your healing process.

 As I prioritized sleep more, I noticed that I recovered from stressful situations that left me physically and mentally drained.